bryn9696/CV/README.md

 ## Hobbies

-In my free time I enjoy going to watch the football, more specifically Fulham.
+I enjoy going to watch the football, more specifically Fulham.
 Along side this, I like to coach football.
-I also love to cook, am into fitness and gaming.
+I also love to cook (mainly pasta), am into fitness and gaming.